 Fatemeh (Leila) Vahedi

 Fatemeh (Leila) Vehedi

-Leila (Fatemeh Vahedi) is a Post-Doctoral fellow in the Ashkar Laboratory.
+Leila (Fatemeh Vahedi) was a post-Doctoral fellow in the Ashkar Laboratory for 7 years and has been appointed as academic research associate in 2022.
 She earned her Ph.D. in medical Immunology.

 Leila is experienced in respiratory mucosal immunology as she finished a fellowship in Central Queensland University, Australia (2009).
 She also has experience with gastrointestinal mucosal immunology, as she spent a 1-year fellowship in Farncombe Family Digestive Health Research Institute Department of Medicine, McMaster University (2017-2018).
 Now she is continuing her study of humanized mice model for Hepatitis B infection and also the role of gastrointestinal innate immunity in inflammatory diseases and viral infection in the Ashkar Lab.